Virginia-iGEM/igem-wikibrick/wiki/README.md

   - Should probably 'use strict'.
 - Update build-tool so that it scans for existing files and whether or not their srcs have changed under `./build` before building.
 Would need some kind of hash of each file, or a look at the date-last-changed.
 - Added error-checker that asks the user if they want to upload `dev` build files to the iGEM wiki, instead of just blindly uploading them.
 Should probably use a `lock` file of some kind under the `build` directory that indicates what the last build environment was.
+- Eliminate synchronous file read in gulp task live/push.js
+  - JSON.parse is synchronous anyways, so will need a different JSON library?

 ## 4 Roadmap